datahub-project/datahub/metadata-ingestion/source_overview.md

 # Sources

-Sources refers to **the data systems that we are extracting metadata from.**
+Sources are **the data systems that we are extracting metadata from.**

 <p align="center">
   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/sources-sinks.png"/>
 </p>

-In general, the source will be defined at the top of the recipe like below.
+In general, the source will be defined at the top of the [recipe](./recipe_overview.md) like below.

 ```yaml